 Three public meetings were held with the public to share information about the feasibility study and field questions and concerns from attendees.
 Due to COVID-19, the meeting on February 11, 2021, was virtual.
-The other two meetings - held on August 3, 2021, and [\\\DATE\\\], at Luzerne County Community College - were hybrid.
+The other two meetings were held on August 4, 2021, and November 15, 2022, at Luzerne County Community College.
+Snapshots from each are shown in Figure 26.
 These meetings were publicized through press releases, social media, and email notifications.
-The events were well attended, with approximately 100 attendees for the first (virtual) meeting; 85 in-person attendees for the second meeting (30 online); and [NUMBER] individuals in-person for the final meeting.
+The events were well attended, with approximately 100 attendees for the first (virtual) meeting; 85 in-person attendees for the second meeting (30 online); and 35 individuals in-person for the final meeting.
+Seven written comments were sent by email about the draft report, six of which emphasized the importance of the area to the climbing community.

 Topics covered at the meetings included an overview of prior studies; goals of the current study; review of survey data; discussion of key findings from site visits; and presentation of concept plans and possible ownership models.
 Those attending were predominantly in favor of the project, noting the lack of legal places to ride locally, the ongoing trespassing of OHVs on private property, and the potential economic benefits.
 However, attendees also voiced important concerns, which included environmental impacts, trail maintenance, and security of nearby residential properties, as well as increases in dust, noise, and litter.
 The study team emphasized the importance of continued feedback from the community and potential users.
 Responses to unanswered questions during the meeting were answered in written documents published to EC's website.
-These responses are included as Appendix X.
+These responses are included as Appendix B.